Updated August 2023

 How will the marketplace determine whether to use Medicaid or premium tax credit household rules to determine eligibility?

-An applicant can’t be eligible for a premium tax credit if he is eligible for Medicaid, so the marketplace applies the state Medicaid rules first.
+An applicant can’t be eligible for a premium tax credit if they are eligible for Medicaid, so the marketplace applies the state Medicaid rules first.
 It determines the family size of each individual in the tax household using Medicaid rules.
-(If the individual is assessed or determined eligible for Medicaid, he will be transferred to his state’s Medicaid agency.)
-If the individual is ineligible for Medicaid, then the marketplace will look at his household and eligibility for a premium tax credit using premium tax credit rules.
+(If the individual is assessed or determined eligible for Medicaid, they will be transferred to their state’s Medicaid agency.)
+If the individual is ineligible for Medicaid, then the marketplace will look at their household and eligibility for the premium tax credit using premium tax credit rules.